pbinspanish/comp-3770-project/README.md

 	Player -
 	Enemy -
-	PlayerGhost - a 2nd invisible collider on player, improve network experience NPC - treated same as player (maybe merge?)
+	PlayerGhost - a 2nd invisible collider on player, improve network experience

-	*projectile use OverlapSphere() for collision, it's cheaper and doesn't need a layer mask
+	*Projectiles use OverlapCapsule() for collision, it's cheaper *Note for OverlapSphere(), if projectile is moving VERY FAST and your collision radius is SMALL, it will miss maybe ~1 out of 10 times.
 ```